 The HW-S60T isn’t designed to go toe-to-toe with the latest Atmos/DTS:X movies or soundbars, which may disappoint some considering its price tag.

 The obvious challenger is the Sonos Beam, which excels with both movies and music and sits within Sonos’ multi-room system.
-The HW-S60T isn’t as talented, though you can currently get it for less than the Beam if you look online.
+The HW-S60T isn’t as talented.